jsor/jcarousel/README.markdown

 jCarousel specific events
 -------------------------

-After initialization, jCarousel triggers specific events on the root element and the items of the carousel:
+After initialization, jCarousel triggers specific events on the root element and the items of the carousel.

-### Available element events are:
+### Available root element events are:

 <table>
     <tr>